The very first time I met Spike Milligan, he brought a very old “reel to reel” audio tape round to my house in Eastbourne.

 I delved into Spike’s poetry and found some wonderful gems and asked him if I could set some to music.
 He readily agreed and I set to work.

 As each piece was finished, I would visit Spike to obtain his approval and play some of the themes on his old Broadwood grand piano in his house at Rye.

 A year later, I completed twelve compositions – a mixture of serious and lighter pieces to compliment his poetry.

 We discussed the idea of a theatrical performance with a small orchestra playing my music while Spike read the poems live on stage as an integral part of the compositions.

-Spike was very keen on the idea.
-He said that when he had originally written the poems he had no inkling that anyone might want to set them to music one day.
-He and I rehearsed and the performance took place in 1996 at The Congress Theatre in Eastbourne.
+Spike was very keen on this idea.
+He said that when he had originally written the poems, he had no inkling that anyone might want to set them to music one day.
+He and I rehearsed – and the performance took place in 1996 at The Congress Theatre in Eastbourne.